adityapatil03/matching-engine/README.md

-# matching-engine
-Matching Engine - Order Book
+# Matching Engine - Order Book

 The project can be built with maven and can be run as a simple Java executable jar with an order file as input.

 There are 2 options to run the project as follows :-

-java -jar orderbook-1.0-SNAPSHOT.jar 05-orders-SellResting-BuyAggressive.txt
+### java -jar orderbook-1.0-SNAPSHOT.jar 05-orders-SellResting-BuyAggressive.txt

 Or

-java -jar orderbook-1.0-SNAPSHOT.jar 05-orders-SellResting-BuyAggressive.txt  async
+### java -jar orderbook-1.0-SNAPSHOT.jar 05-orders-SellResting-BuyAggressive.txt  async
 (*Input File as first argument and async as optional 2nd argument)

 The async (optional) argument in the latter command runs the matching engine in asynchronous mode where Trades are emitted (printed) asynchronously